On Air Now

-Following the killing of George Floyd, thousands of people have stood in solidarity to fight against injustices in the black community, but what mental health services are available to those struggling right now?
+Following the killing of George Floyd, millions have remained stood in solidarity to fight against injustices in the black community, but what mental health services are available to those struggling right now?
 We've rounded up some tips to help during this time.

-Activists have come together around the world to call for justice for George Floyd following the horrendous killing that took place in Minneapolis on May 29.
+Activists came together around the world to call for justice for George Floyd following the horrendous killing that took place in Minneapolis on 25 May 2020.

 It’s necessary to make sure you’re taking care of your mental health during times like this and we’ve gathered some self-care tips and services that are available to those who are finding right now to be difficult to deal with mentally.

-- Take a break from social media and the news: it can be overwhelming to consume too much of it right now so it always helps to take a breather.
+- Take a break from social media and the news: it can be overwhelming to consume too much of it, so it always helps to take a breather.

 - Meditate: there’s a number of playlists available online with calming meditation music, which you can listen to detach yourself from the outside world temporarily.